Est.2010

 7 min read

-The colder months can often cause us to start reflecting on where we're headed - particularly in our careers.
+The start of a new year can often cause us to start reflecting on where we're headed - particularly in our careers.
 For those of us working in the ever-evolving Tech and IT sectors, regular upskilling is essential, and developing soft skills is a crucial part of this.

 With AI transforming the way we work, the demand for Tech professionals that are equipped with more than just certifications and "hard skills" is growing.
 Increasingly, employers are seeking well-rounded individuals who demonstrate strong interpersonal and cognitive capabilities among other soft skills.